baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 quite different challenges for the design of languages, compared to traditional tagged sum types.
-In particular, as we explain in both the Introduction and Section 2, we have to deal with complications that arize from subtyping and types that can overlap on branches.
+In particular, as we explain in both the Introduction and Section 2, we have to deal with complications that arise from subtyping and types that can overlap on branches.
 Language designs with tagged sum types, do not have such problems.

 On the other hand, we will make it more clear during revision that our